gh0st27/starter-academic/content/home/accomplishments.md

   description: "Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the       security field"
   organization: Hack the Box
   organization_url: https://www.hackthebox.eu/profile/42684
-  title: 'Reached ProHacker Rank on Hackthebox '
+  title: 'Achieved ProHacker Rank on Hackthebox '
   url: ""
 ---